TravelNest/diglett/README.md

 :white_check_mark: :date: `README.md` was last modified: 2019-04-14T19:55:36Z
 :white_check_mark: :hash: Since then **5 commits** were pushed
 >
->:memo: Update your `README.md` to prevent it being outdated!
+>:memo: Update your `README.md` and keep the repo up to dated!

 ## Usage